 “COVID has pulled the transition to digital learning forward by at least 5 years.”
-These were the words of David Sherwood, CEO and co-founder of EdTech startup BibliU, commenting on the remarkable development of the sector.
-With a series of lockdowns over the past year, there has been huge demand for technology to solve the challenge of learning shifting from the classroom to the home setting.
+These were the words of David Sherwood, CEO and co-founder of EdTech startup BibliU, commenting on the remarkable development of the EdTech market.
+In our recent look at the data from the platform, it was revealed to be one of the fastest growing sectors for investor interest.
+Up 56% since the start of the pandemic.
 AIN’s Sam Louis takes a closer look at the EdTech sector and why it is getting top marks from investors.

 Size of Ed Tech market: The global education technology market size is anticipated to reach USD 285.2 billion by 2027 (Source: Grand View Research, Inc. Technology)